anonymous2738/Heteroscedastic_AddiVortes/README.md

 `Out_of_sample_RMSE`- The RMSE of the out-of-sample estimations.

-`e_stat` - If plot.it is TRUE, then will give the e-statistic.
+`e_stat` - If plot_qq is TRUE, then will give the e-statistic.

-Benchmark Real Datasets
+Real Datasets
 -----------------------------

 To import the real-world benchmark datasets used in the paper in Rstudio one can run the following code: